Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \subsubsection{Dimensionality Reduction}

-We use hybrid pooling and IFK on feature maps from the last conv. layers, and then reduce each feature vector with PCA to some continuously changed dimensions: $\{8, 16, 32, 64, 128, 256, 512,\cdots\}$.
+We use hybrid pooling and IFK on feature maps generated from the last conv. layers, and then reduce each feature vector with PCA to some continuously changed dimensions: $\{8, 16, 32, 64, 128, 256, 512,\cdots\}$.
 The dimension of hybrid pooling features is the maximum among all pooling features (it is the concatenation of max pooling and mean pooling) so that hybrid pooling enables us to test on a wider range of varying dimensions.

-We plot the change curves of MAP for different PCA compression rates in Fig. \ref{figure:II}, where ``OD'' denotes that we don¡¯t perform PCA compression.
-Apparently, the best accuracies for all datasets and methods are consistently achieved in the range of 16-64 dimensions.
-Perhaps because the discarded secondary components carry redundant information and are useless for image retrieval.
+We plot the change curves of MAP for different PCA compression rates in Fig. \ref{figure:II}, where ``OD'' denotes that PCA compression is not performed.
+Apparently, the best accuracies of all datasets and methods are achieved in the range of 16-64 dimensions, since the redundant information is discarded along with the secondary components.